DPBayes/d3p/README.md

 ## Versioning Policy

-The `master` branch contains the latest stable development version of d3p.
+The `master` branch contains the latest development version of d3p which may introduce breaking changes.

-In the future, we will adopt semantic versioning.
-Commits corresponding to version releases will be tagged accordingly.

-A list of important changes between releases will be available in `ChangeLog.txt`.
+Version numbers adhere to [Semantic Versioning](https://semver.org/).
+Changes between releases are tracked in `ChangeLog.txt`.

 ## License